SB-167

 Plain Language

-Deployers must implement and maintain a risk management policy and program governing their use of automated decision systems.
-The program must specify the principles, processes, and personnel used to identify, document, and mitigate algorithmic discrimination risks.
-It must be iterative — regularly and systematically reviewed and updated over the system's lifecycle — and must consider the NIST AI RMF, ISO/IEC 42001, or equivalent frameworks, as well as the deployer's size and complexity, nature and scope of deployed systems, and sensitivity and volume of data processed.
-A single program may cover multiple deployed systems.
-Small deployers meeting all conditions in § 10-16-6 (fewer than 15 employees, fewer than 1,000 affected consumers, no own-data training, etc.) are exempt.
+Deployers must implement a formal risk management policy and program governing their use of automated decision systems.
+The program must specify the principles, processes, and personnel for identifying, documenting, and mitigating algorithmic discrimination risks.
+It must be iterative and regularly updated over the system lifecycle.
+The program must consider the NIST AI RMF, ISO/IEC 42001, or an equivalent framework — or any framework the AG designates — as well as the deployer's size, system scope, and data sensitivity.
+A single program may cover multiple systems.
+Small deployers meeting the exemption criteria in § 10-16-6 are exempt from this obligation.

 Statutory Text